Open Music Academy Teaching Staff

 By July 1997 Collins was a lecturer in piano at the Elder Conservatorium of Music.
 Since 2000 she has held the position of Head of Piano and coordinates the chamber music program.

 In addition to solo repertoire, Collins has worked extensively as a chamber musician and has partnered many distinguished artists including internationally acclaimed cellists David Geringas and Lynn Harrell.
-She has also performed with William Hennessy on violin: The Age's Clive O'Connell described Collins and Hennessy's playing of César Franck's Sonata in A major for Violin and Piano in July 1997, "[it] is well, suited to a player of his character, the slashing strokes and powerful chromatic colours getting a solid hearing, in which Collins took equal honors."
+She has also performed with William Hennessy on violin: The Age's Clive O'Connell described Collins and Hennessy's playing of César Franck's Sonata in A major for Violin and Piano in July 1997, "[it] is well, suited to a player of his character, the slashing strokes and powerful chromatic colours getting a solid hearing, in which Collins took equal honours."

 Collins performed with the Australian String Quartet and they toured nationally in March 2010.
 She collaborated with the quartet in 2017 to perform Ernő Dohnányi's Piano Quintet No. 1, Op.
 1 in C minor, alongside appearing as soloist with the Melbourne Chamber Orchestra performing Mozart's G major Concerto, K.